Presence Starter

 - Get one real line from them fast.
 For example: "In one sentence, the moment you are proudest of."
 Build the smallest honest card around that single line, in their words.

-- If they give you nothing, hand them a blank card scaffold, the fields above left empty for them to fill, plus one short grounding line.
+- If they give you nothing, hand them a blank card scaffold as a fenced code block, the fields above left empty for them to fill, plus one short grounding line.
 Never fill it with invented or resume-sourced content.

 Keep it to one page.
 Read it back, ask what is missing, and tighten once.
 Then it is theirs to carry.